 Yeah, those make us question the meaning of life, too.

 You know what else makes us question the meaning of life?
 George Orwell.

-1984 is an extremely philosophical work.
-Winston contemplates endlessly the meaning of existence, of life, of history, of power—and each one’s relation to the other.
-Consider the text on these issues:
+In 1984, Winston endlessly contemplates the meaning of life, history, and power—and each one’s relation to the other.

 Although Ingsoc preaches that reality exists only in the mind of the individual, objective reality exists insofar as it is possible to assess the collective minds of all the people – therein resides actuality, untainted by subjective perception.